sungsoo/sungsoo.github.io/_posts/2014-01-18-persistent-data-structures.md

 Overview
 ========

-In this article, we cover results on persistent data structures, which are data structures where we keep all information about past states.
-Persistent data structures are part of the larger class of temporal data structures.
+In this article, we cover results on *persistent data structures*, which are data structures where we keep all information about past states.
+Persistent data structures are part of the larger class of *temporal* data structures.
 The other kind of temporal data structures, retroactive data structures, are the topic of [lecture 2](http://courses.csail.mit.edu/6.851/spring12/lectures/L08.html).

 Usually we deal with data structure updates by mutating something in the existing data structure: either its data or the pointers that organize it.
 In the process we lose information previous data structures states.
-Persistent data structures do not lose any information.
+*Persistent data structures do not lose any information*.

-For several cases of data structures and definitions of persistence it is possible to transform a plain data structure into a persistent one with asymptotically minimal extra work or space overhead.
+For several cases of data structures and definitions of persistence it is possible to transform a plain data structure into a persistent one with asymptotically minimal *extra work* or *space overhead*.

 A recurring theme in this area is that the model is crucial to the results.